linuxdeepin/developer-center/docs/developer/readme-template.md

 **Description**: This is the default terminal emulator in deepin, simple, lightweight yet beautiful.

-Deepin terminal is based on python-vte and with many patchs for advanced features, such as, search, adjust opacity in real-time etc.
+Deepin Terminal is based on python-vte and with many patchs for advanced features, such as, search, adjust opacity in real-time etc.

 ## Dependencies